clydeconfigs/platonic/guide.md

+---
-## a guide to the platonic operating system
+title: a guide to the platonic operating system
+author: clyde
+---

+## filesystem

 ```
 @/